 1. Buddy System

-One of the effective onboarding process and program is assigning an experienced employee as a mentor for new hires helps them learn the ropes more quickly and gives them someone to turn to with questions or concerns.
+One of the effective onboarding processes and programs is assigning an experienced employee as a mentor for new hires helps them learn the ropes more quickly and gives them someone to turn to with questions or concerns.

 2. Learning & Development Programs